abwebdevelopers/oc-forms-plugin/README.md

 October Plugin for self created and styled forms, with a variety of customisations, emailing, storing submissions, etc

+## Please Note: This plugin is still in development so will likely have bugs.
+Check back within a week for a working version

 ### Usage (October CMS)

 Simple.
 Firstly you will need a form.
 Installing this plugin will automatically generate a basic contact form.
 This can be deleted or used as a reference - up to you.